shivannis/xandr-docs-public/xandr-docs/seller-tag/set-endpoint.md

 ---
 title: Set Endpoint
 description: This function sets the Impression Bus endpoint to which ad requests are made.
-This page also lists parameter that can be sent as an argument in the function along with an example. ms.custom: seller-tag ms.date: 10/28/2023
+This page also lists parameters that can be sent as an argument in the function along with an example. ms.custom: seller-tag ms.date: 10/28/2023
 ---